Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Summary and conclusion

 In this work, we present an updated strong-lensing model of the Bullet Cluster, using our JWST NIRCam imaging and NIRSpec spectroscopic observations.
-Our lens model is constrained using the catalogue of 135 secure multiple images from 49 multiply lensed systems (galaxy components) belonging to 27 distinct galaxies, all with spectroscopic redshifts.
+Our lens model has been constrained using the catalogue of 135 secure multiple images from 49 multiply lensed systems (galaxy components) belonging to 27 distinct galaxies, all with spectroscopic redshifts.
 With our NIRSpec observations, the number of lensed galaxies with spectroscopic redshifts increases by a factor of four - from 5 to 19 in the main cluster and from 1 to 8 in the subcluster - compared to previous works (\citetalias{cha25}).
 This includes obtaining spectroscopic redshifts for all previously known systems and several systems discovered in the NIRCam imaging.
-Our catalogue achieves a wider, more uniform spatial distribution of spectroscopic systems, and includes 8 spectroscopic redshifts in the subcluster, which previously contained only a single spectroscopic system.
+Our catalogue achieves a wider, more uniform spatial distribution of spectroscopic systems, and it includes eight spectroscopic redshifts in the subcluster, which had previously contained only a single spectroscopic system.
 We also significantly expanded the redshift range of multiple images from $z=2.8-3.5$ to $z=0.9-6.7$.
-In addition to our most secure catalogue of constraints, we provide a full catalogue of 199 multiple image candidates, split into the gold, silver and bronze catalogues based on their quality.
-We also provide 27 new NIRSpec spectroscopic redshifts of cluster members.
+In addition to our most secure catalogue of constraints, we provide a full catalogue of 199 multiple image candidates, split into gold, silver, and bronze catalogues based on their quality.
+We also provide 34 NIRSpec spectroscopic redshifts of cluster members.

-We model the Bullet Cluster with the parametric lens modelling code \texttt{Lenstool}.
-We parametrised the mass distribution using several large-scale dark-matter halos, cluster members following luminosity-based scaling relations, and a small number of galaxies modelled individually. in the outskirts of the cluster, we include several group-scale substructures identified by \citetalias{Benavides23} using kinematics of cluster galaxies.
-We include most substructures with fixed parameters, based on approximate masses derived from their velocity dispersion.
-Two substructures are included with free normalisation.
-We also include cluster gas as a fixed mass map derived from X-ray observations.
+We modelled the Bullet Cluster with the parametric lens modelling code \texttt{Lenstool}.
+We parametrised the mass distribution using several large-scale dark-matter halos, cluster members following luminosity-based scaling relations, and a small number of galaxies modelled individually.
+In the outskirts of the cluster, we included several group-scale substructures identified by \citetalias{Benavides23} using the kinematics of cluster galaxies.
+We included most substructures with fixed parameters, based on approximate masses derived from their velocity dispersion.
+In addition, two substructures were included with free normalisation.
+We also included cluster gas as a fixed mass map derived from X-ray observations.